Dry cleaning your jeans?

 Another thing I love about at home dry cleaning

 I also love that Dryel permits last minute dry cleaning when needed.
 But of course, you have the lowest costs with a full load of dry cleaning pieces (about 5 items).
-That was the reason why the jeans was waiting in the basket.
+That was the reason why my hubby’s jeans was waiting in the basket.
 I am a frugal person. 😉

 Get a subscription to High Latitude Style.

-Disclosure: I am proud to be a 2016 Dryel ambassador.
-The post is not endorsed by Dryel.
-It represents my own 100% honest opinion.
+Disclosure: I am proud to be a Dryel ambassador.
+This post is sponsored by Dryel.
+The post is not endorsed by them.
+I wrote it entirely myself and it represents my own 100% honest opinions.